odicforcesounds/devblog/docs/wordpress_attacks.md

 etc..

-After adding this, you need can select all continent's or specific contries.
+After adding this, you can select all continent's or specific contries.

 What Ever is your choice, you can now redirect all those attacks, to some place.